Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments.md

 ## Automatic de-duplication

 Going across alternate channels like HTTP means that you lose the MSMQ safety guarantee of exactly one message.
 This means that communication errors resulting in retries can lead to receiving messages more than once.
 To avoid burdening you with de-duplication, the NServiceBus gateway supports this out of the box.
-You just need to store the message IDs of all received messages so it can detect potential duplicates.
-Read more on persistence options and how to configure them [here](/nservicebus/persistence/)
+Message IDs are stored in the configured [Persistence](/nservicebus/persistence/) so potential duplicates can be detected.

 ### Version 5 and higher